-Home Improvements for Senior Citizens
+Home Improvements for Aging Homeowners

 Aging in Place with Universal Design

-In past generations, it was assumed that when an individual or a couple reached a certain age, they were expected to live in a senior living facility, retirement home, or move in with their children.
+In past generations, it was assumed that when an individual or a couple reached a certain age, they were expected to live in a senior living community, retirement home, or move in with their children.
 That is not necessarily the case anymore.
 Many seniors still enjoy an active and high-quality retirement, and it isn’t always necessary to give up their autonomy or their home.

 Home Safety Features for Seniors